stephenpalgeorge/ARCHIVED_finch-sass/README.md

 **_Finch_ is a Sass framework for writing scalable CSS.**

 Finch defines a series of modules to enable consistent, intuitive CSS authoring within a design system.
 Developers could simply use the compiled css (from the `dist/`) directory, but it is intended that *Finch* would be included in a projects Sass build.
-In that scenario, Finch can either be used as a whole, or by loading in the individual modules that are required.
+In that scenario, Finch can either be used as a whole, or by loading in the individual modules that are required (recommended!).
 A quick example of each here follows:

 ## Using Finch: